Conjugation & verb forms: past simple (passive)

 Passive verb forms of the past simple

-Example verb: ‘to be born’
+Example verb: ‘to be seen’

 Positive/affirmative sentences